mmilano/SidePanelCollapse/README.md

 # SidePanelCollapse

-SidePanelCollapse is a library that extends to made a side panel, vertical navigation bar.
+SidePanelCollapse is a library that extends Bootstrap 4 to made a vertical navigation bar open and close with added features.

 ## Background